 For an on-premise Migrate server deployment, a site-to-site VPN connection is required between the data center and your account in the AWS cloud.
 Figure 8-1 shows the location of various components in your AWS migration environment and the communications between them.
-See Section 8.3, "Planning for Migrating Workloads to Amazon Web Services," on page 157.
+See "AWS Prerequisites for Using an AWS-Based Migrate Server" on page 154.

 NOTE: Figure 8-1 depicts automated discovery and the network requirements for Windows and Linux workloads.
 You can alternatively use Migrate Agent on the source workload to register the workload and send its inventory details to PlateSpin Migrate server using HTTPS (TCP/443).
-See Section 2.6.2, "Requirements for Workload Registration," on page 62.
+See "Requirements for Workload Registration" on page 61.